HengLan/SiamFC-PyTorch/README.md

 * <b>Firstly</b>, you should take a look at `Config.py`, which contains all parameters for tracking
 * Change `self.net_base_path` to the path saving your trained models
 * Change `self.seq_base_path` to the path storing your test sequences (OTB format, otherwise you need to revise the function `load_sequence()` in `Tracking_Utils.py`
-* Change `self.net` to indicate whcih model you want for evaluation (by default, use the last one)
+* Change `self.net` to indicate whcih model you want for evaluation (by default, use the last one), and I've updated a trained model `SiamFC_50_model.pth` in this rep

 ## Results